Precise measurement of the $D^+_s$ lifetime at Belle II

 where $R(t^i-t' ; \mu, s, \sigmat{}\!\!^i)$ is a single Gaussian function with mean $\mu$ and a per-candidate standard deviation $s\times \sigmat{}\!\!^i$.
 The scaling factor $s$ accounts for under- or over-estimation of the uncertainty $\sigmat{}\!\!^i$.
 The PDF $P_{\rm bkg}(t\,|\sigmat)$ is determined by fitting the decay-time distribution of events in the $M(\phi\pi^+)$ ``upper'' sideband $1.990~{\rm GeV}/c^2 < M(\phi\pi^+) <2.020~{\rm GeV}/c^2$, which has no contamination from signal decays with final-state radiation.
 We model $P_{\rm bkg}(t|\sigmat)$ as the sum of three asymmetric Gaussians with a common mean.
 We use MC simulation to verify that the decay-time distribution of background events in this sideband describes well the decay-time distribution of background events in the signal region.

 The PDFs $P^{}_{\rm sig}(\sigmat)$ and $P^{}_{\rm bkg}(\sigmat)$ are taken to be finely binned histograms.
 The former is determined from the $\sigmat$ distribution of events in the signal region, after subtracting the $\sigmat$ distribution of events in the $M(\phi\pi^+)$ sideband.
-The latter is determined from background events in the $M(\phi\pi^+)$ sideband.
-The resulting distribution matches well that of MC-simulated signal decays.
+The resulting $P^{}_{\rm sig}(\sigmat)$ distribution matches well that of MC-simulated signal decays.
+The $P^{}_{\rm bkg}(\sigmat)$ distribution is determined from background events in the $M(\phi\pi^+)$ sideband.
 The signal fraction $f_{\rm{sig}}$ is obtained from the earlier fit to the $M(\phi\pi^+)$ distribution (Fig.~\ref{fig:Mkkpi_plot}) and fixed in this fit.
-Thus there are three floated parameters: the lifetime $\tau$, and the mean parameter $\mu$ and scaling factor $s$ of the resolution function.
+Thus, there are three floated parameters: the lifetime $\tau$, and the mean parameter $\mu$ and scaling factor $s$ of the resolution function.
 These are determined by maximizing the total log-likelihood $\sum_i \ln {\cal L}(\tau | t^i,\sigmat{}\!\!^i)$, where the sum runs over all events in the signal region.

 The result of the fit is $\tau = 498.70 \pm 1.71$~fs, where the uncertainty is statistical only.
 The projection of the fit for $\trec$ is shown in Fig.~\ref{fig:datafit_tproj} along with the resulting pulls; the $\chi^2$ divided by the number of degrees of freedom ($100-4 = 96$) is 1.02.
 The values $\mu = 0.56 \pm 0.86$~fs and $s=1.22 \pm 0.01$ obtained for the resolution function are similar to those obtained from MC-simulated samples.